kmje405/fomas/README.md

 # Install dependencies with pnpm
 pnpm install

-# Serve with hot reload at localhost:3000
+# Serve with hot reload at localhost:4321
-pnpm run dev
+pnpm dev